-The importance of this one is stressed by Andrew’s point on the need for early stage startups to learn and adapt quicker than more mature companies.
-I stand behind my defense of as much stability as possible – but change might still happen, and to be able to react quickly (but confidently) to it everyone needs to be on top of how the team is doing.
+Andrew’s point on the need for early stage startups to learn and adapt quicker than mature companies stresses this principle.
+I stand behind my defense of as much stability as possible, but change might still happen; to react quickly (but confidently) to it everyone needs to be on top of how the team is doing.

-In a small early stage startup, maintaining global visibility can be as simple as a sheet of paper posted on a wall, in a format such as the one proposed by Christina Wodtke in Radical Focus – you can see the napkin sketch in Christina’s blog post “One Objective to Rule them All“.
+In a small early stage startup, visibility can be as simple as a sheet of paper posted on a wall.
+Christina Wodtke proposes such a format in Radical Focus — you can see the napkin sketch in “One Objective to Rule them All“.

 At a glance, everyone can see:

-- the strategic Objective everyone should be focused on, the Key Results that define success/failure towards the Objective, and how they’re doing (top-right);
+- the strategic Objective everyone should be focusing on, the Key Results that define success/failure towards the Objective, and how they’re doing (top-right);

 - the team’s intended actions for the present week towards the Objective (top-left).